romankiss/R-IoT/Projects/Hands-on Labs/Azure IoT/July2023/2. Tools and Utilities/README.md

 <h3>Android Mobile version of the Azure IoT Central Tester:<h3>

 ![image](https://user-images.githubusercontent.com/30365471/221207077-fc8ac310-a127-4859-94f4-1a02c037c64b.png)

+<p>This android mobile application turn-on your smart phone to the IoT PnP Virtual Devices connected to the Azure IoT Hub or Azure IoT Central Apps.</p>

 See more details about the design and implementation of the small mobile tool tester for exploring Azure IoT Central App
 <a href="https://www.codeproject.com/Articles/5322753/Azure-IoT-Central-Tester">here.</a>